 This simple guide will explain step-by-step how to estimate the gas cost for your upcoming road trip.
 Use this gas cost estimator to establish how much money to put aside for fuel expenses so that you can focus on enjoying your adventure.

+Planning a road trip takes time.
 Knowing how to calculate the gas cost of a road trip is an important part of the planning process.
-Forcast your expenditure by working out the costs using the price of gas and the estimated mileage per gallon of your vehicle.
+Forecast your expenditure and create a road trip budget by working out the costs using the price of gas and the estimated mileage per gallon of your vehicle.

 The Quick Answer: